The Hidden Chemicals in Laundry Detergent & How To Make Your Own

 Any runoff from your washing loads poses no threat to water resources or aquatic life beyond your home.

-How To Make Your Own Natural Laundry Detergent
+How To Make Your Own DIY Natural Laundry Detergent

-You can create your own homemade safer and more environmentally sound version using some fairly easy-to-get and non-toxic ingredients.
+You can create your own DIY, homemade, safer and more environmentally friendly laundry soap, using some fairly easy-to-get and non-toxic ingredients.

 - 1/2 Cup Baking Soda (Sodium Bicarbonate)